 When I trim vegetables, or some of them start to go soft, I simmer them with filtered water to create a delicious herbed vegetable broth.
 Strain it through a sieve and keep it in the refrigerator for a few days.
 You can use the aromatic broth to steam or saute vegetables.

 My grocery basket usually includes only fresh fruit and vegetables.
 I drink a glass of filtered water with fresh lemon every morning.

 My skincare routine is a twice-a-day ritual that I enjoy very much.
-The step by step routine is here.
+The step-by-step routine is here.
 I’ve been using Beautycounter for more than two years, and I’m delighted with my results.
-I signed up to be a consultant a few years ago, so I will get a small commission if you make a purchase from my website here.
+I signed up as a consultant a few years ago, so I will get a small commission if you purchase it from my website here.

 On Monday, I’ll give away two of my favorite products, the Poppy lipstick here and the Body Lotion here.

 Please leave a comment below to enter your name in the giveaway.

 I am sending you love and light.
 Stay well, my friends.